princedograAU/Streamify/README.md

-### funWithTwitch: is an inspired project from the twitch and tries to implement basic functionalities of it and perform basic CRUD operations using React and Redux.
+### Streamify: is an inspired project from the twitch and tries to implement basic functionalities of it and perform basic CRUD operations using React and Redux.
 It allows users to perform certain actions
 ### after successfully logging in to the system using google g-mail authentication system.
 In order to run this project using follow command:
 ### `npm start`